Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-A simple and well working method is based on the assumption that the nuisance parameters are distributed randomly according to their posterior Bayesian probability density distributions (Eq. (\ref{BayesForm_2})) with safe priors.
-These random values $a_{\gamma i}$ and $b_{\gamma i}$ are then inserted in Eq. (\ref{mu_i}) or (\ref{mu_i_1}) and the result $f_{\gamma i} = t_a a_{\gamma i} s + t_b b_{\gamma i}$ is used to obtain $n_{\gamma i}$ of subgenerated main experiment according to the Poisson distribution with mean $f_{\gamma i}$.
-When one treats the observed data, one has to find the maximum $\hat{s}_{\mathrm{obs}}(\vec{n}, \vec{n}_a, \vec{n}_b)$ of $p( s \, | \vec{n}, \vec{n}_a, \vec{n}_b )$.
-For the subgenerated data one has to find the maximum $\hat{s}_{\gamma}(\vec{n}_{\gamma}, \vec{n}_a, \vec{n}_b)$ of $p( s \, | \vec{n}_{\gamma}, \vec{n}_a, \vec{n}_b )$.
-In both cases the probability density distributions are given by Eq. (\ref{BayesForm}) with substitution of Eqs. (\ref{BayesForm_1}) and (\ref{BayesForm_2}) or by Eq. (\ref{BayesForm_3}) with substitution of Eq. (\ref{BayesForm_4}) with the uniform prior for $s$ and with safe priors for auxiliary $\vec{a}$ and $\vec{b}$.
+A simple method based on the assumption that the nuisance parameters are distributed randomly according to their posterior Bayesian probability density distributions (Eq. (\ref{BayesForm_2})) with safe (or hybrid) priors works well.
+In the following we assume that both $\vec{a}$ and $\vec{b}$ are unknown.
+The following expressions are simplified in an obvious way if one of them is known.
+The random values $a_{\gamma i}$ and $b_{\gamma i}$ are inserted in Eq. (\ref{mu_i}) or (\ref{mu_i_1}) and the result $f_{\gamma i} = t_a a_{\gamma i} s + t_b b_{\gamma i}$ is used to obtain $n_{\gamma i}$ of the subgenerated main experiment according to the Poisson distribution with mean $f_{\gamma i}$.
+One has to find the maximum $\hat{s}_{\mathrm{obs}}(\vec{n}, \vec{n}_a, \vec{n}_b)$ of $p( s \, | \vec{n}, \vec{n}_a, \vec{n}_b )$ and the maximum $\hat{s}_{\gamma}(\vec{n}_{\gamma}, \vec{n}_a, \vec{n}_b)$ of $p( s \, | \vec{n}_{\gamma}, \vec{n}_a, \vec{n}_b )$ for the observed and subgenerated data, respectively.
+In both cases the probability density distributions are given by Eq. (\ref{BayesForm}) with substitution of Eqs. (\ref{BayesForm_1}) and (\ref{BayesForm_2}) or by Eq. (\ref{BayesForm_3}) with substitution of Eq. (\ref{BayesForm_4}) with the uniform prior for $s$ and with safe (or hybrid) priors for auxiliary $\vec{a}$ and $\vec{b}$.
 Because of the uniform prior for $s$, it is enough to find the maximum of Eq. (\ref{BayesForm_1}) with substitution of Eq. (\ref{BayesForm_2}) or the maximum of Eq. (\ref{BayesForm_4}).
-Eq. (\ref{FML_form_0.1.5}) can be rewritten as
+Equation (\ref{FML_form_0.1.5}) can be rewritten as